Ergothioneine

-Ergothioneine is a naturally occurring amino acid and is a thiourea derivative of histidine, containing a sulfur atom on the imidazole ring.
+Ergothioneine (EGT) is a naturally occurring amino acid and is a thiourea derivative of histidine, containing a sulfur atom on the imidazole ring.
 This compound occurs in relatively few organisms, notably actinomycetota, cyanobacteria, and certain fungi.
 Ergothioneine was discovered by Charles Tanret in 1909 and named after the ergot fungus from which it was first purified, with its structure being determined in 1911.
+Unlike other ergot alkaloids, ergothioneine is not an ergoline derivative.

 In humans, ergothioneine is acquired exclusively through the diet and accumulates in erythrocytes, bone marrow, liver, kidney, seminal fluid, and eyes.
 Although the effect of ergothioneine in vivo is under preliminary research, its physiological role in humans is unknown.
 Ergothioneine is sold as a dietary supplement.

 Metabolism and sources

-Ergothioneine has been found in bacteria, plants, and animals, sometimes at millimolar levels.
+Ergothioneine has been found in bacteria, plants, and animals, sometimes at high (millimolar) levels relative to the environment.
 Foods found to contain ergothioneine include liver, kidney, black beans, kidney bean, and oat bran, with the highest levels in bolete and oyster mushrooms, especially in Pleurotus citrinopileatus.
 Levels can be variable, even within species and some tissues can contain much more than others.
 In the human body, the largest amounts of ergothioneine are found in erythrocytes, eye lens, semen, and skin.

 Although many species contain ergothioneine, only a few make it; the others absorb it from their diet or, in the case of plants, from their environment.
-Biosynthesis has been detected in Actinomycetota, such as Mycobacterium smegmatis and certain fungi, such as Neurospora crassa.
+Biosynthesis has been detected in Actinomycetota, such as Mycobacterium smegmatis and certain fungi, such as Neurospora crassa (red bread mold) and Schizosaccharomyces pombe (fission yeast).
+Lactobacillus reuteri was reported to produce ergothioneine but later was clarified to merely accumulate rather than produce it.

+Other species of bacteria, such as Bacillus subtilis, Escherichia coli, Proteus vulgaris, and Streptococcus, as well as fungi in the Saccharomycotina cannot make ergothioneine.

+Biosynthetic pathway

 The metabolic pathway to produce ergothioneine starts with the methylation of histidine to produce histidine betaine (hercynine).
 The sulfur atom is then incorporated from cysteine.
-The biosynthetic genes of ergothioneine have been described in Mycobacterium smegmatis, Neurospora crassa, and Schizosaccharomyces pombe.
+The biosynthetic genes of ergothioneine have been described in detail for Mycobacterium smegmatis, Neurospora crassa, Schizosaccharomyces pombe (with homologues in Aspergillus, a genus important in food fermentation), and Caldithrix abyssi.
+This pathway has recently also been discovered in plants.

-Other species of bacteria, such as Bacillus subtilis, Escherichia coli, Proteus vulgaris, and Streptococcus, as well as fungi in the Saccharomycotina cannot make ergothioneine.
+Different groups of organisms use different approaches to sulfur-addition.
+Aerobic bacteria and fungi use an O_{2}-dependent reaction that is catalyzed by a mononuclear non-heme iron enzyme, with cysteine or γ-glutamylcysteine as the sulfur source.
+Green sulfur bacteria and some archaea use a rhodanese-like sulfur transferase to perform oxidative polar substitution.
+Caldithrix uses a metallopterin-dependent bifunctional enzyme that combines an N-terminal domain similar to a tungsten-dependent acetylene hydratase and a C-terminal cysteine desulfurase domain.
+Homologs of the Caldithrix system are found in anaerobic bacteria and some archaea.